andreanun/andreanun/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my first personal and full stack project!!
+- 🔭 I’m currently working on a few personal full stack projects.
+Stay tuned!!
 - 🌱 I’m currently learning: intermediate java, Full Stack Web Development, python, Django and the Spring framework
 - 🎓 I have a great interest in Software engineering, specifically backend or full stack
 - 📫 How to reach me: Feel free to email or connect with me on LinkedIn and kindly send me a message 📭